ai404/sim_calibration_duckietown/README.md

-# Camera Calibration on Duckietown simulator {#demo-sim-camera-calib status=ready}
+# Camera Calibration in the Duckietown simulator {#demo-sim-camera-calib status=ready}

-This Demo provides general instructions to perform camera calibration on duckietown simulator.
+This Demo provides general instructions to perform camera calibration in the Duckietown simulator.

 ## Step-By-Step Installation